 Dr. Bronner’s Lavender: This is just one of the many varieties of Dr. Bronner’s Castile soaps.
 Pick your favorite.
 This stuff is amazing; I find that with every passing day I am finding some new use.
 My latest “find” was adding a drop to my DIY WetJet cleaner (1/2 vinegar, 1/2 water, 1 drop of Dr. Bronners).

 One Ounce Glass Jars: Spark Naturals has the best price out there on small glass jars.
 If you are placing an order for essential oils, include a supply of these jars.
 Remember to use code BACKDOORSURVIVAL for an additional 10% off.

 NOW Foods Essential Oils: I use essential oils from Spark Naturals.
 For healing purposes, I feel they are superior.
-On the other hand, NOW Foods has decent essential oils at a budget price from Amazon.
+On the other hand, NOW Foods has decent essential oils at a budget price.
 I find that the Ylang Ylang is very nice as are many of their other oils.

 The Complete Book of Essential Oils and Aromatherapy: I first became interested in aromatherapy and essential oils in the early 90s which was before they really became mainstream.
 I read every book I could get my hands on and dabbled at creating synergy’s (a combination of two or more oils that create a chemical compound that is greater than the some of its individual components).
 My bible then, and even now, is this book.